Website Manager

 The following items are NOT PERMITTED: bracelets (metal or plastic), wristwatches, barrettes, necklaces, earrings, hard-hair accessories, or any other such object, including casts or splints, which could possibly cause injury to him/her or another player.
 NO EXCEPTIONS.

-In which program should I register my child -- VIP, Core, EXTRA, Playground?
+In which program should I register my child -- Core, EXTRA, EPIC, or Playground?

 The Intro to Region 114 page describes all our programs in detail.